» Printable version of our Park Rules

 Any new member is required to be sponsored by a current member in good standing.
 After completion of the application the new member will submit the application to the park office for consideration by the board of directors of the park.
 Upon approval your membership fees are due in full for the coming year and renewable, a year later, on the date you originally paid.
 Membership fees are non-refundable.

 On standard 35 foot lots a 19-foot or under trailer (measured from tow tongue socket to back bumper) may be set up parallel to roadway or lakeside.
 A trailer over 19 feet must be set up perpendicular to the roadway or lakeside.
 Over 19 foot trailers may rent oversized campsites and sit parallel to the roadway or lakeside and the member may build permanent additions, for a different base rate.
 Maximum trailer length permitted in the park is 40 feet.
 No new to the park rv’s older than 15 years will be admitted into the campgrounds.
-Existing units are subject to management approval on whether they can be sold or not.
+All campers older than 15 years old need to leave park upon change of possession of the lot.
 All new and old members with trailers or camping units must have initial positioning in any given campsite approved by management.
 Management must approve any construction project by new or old members on their campsite, before you start.
 All members must maintain a minimum of 16 feet between their trailer or buildings and their neighbor’s trailers or buildings.
-The maximum building height is 18 feet, for a frame roof over your RV or camper and 15 feet for homemade cabins and porches.
+The maximum building height is 18 feet, for a frame roof over your RV or camper and 15 feet for porches.
 The maximum size of storage sheds is 10’ wide by 10’ long by 10’ tall.

 All construction projects performed by club members should remain portable.
 Permanent fixtures and building structures (cabins, porches, decks, awnings, sheds and docks) of value to the park as determined by management become the property of the park upon eviction or membership discontinuation.
 Club members are responsible for tear down and removal of any structure they cannot sell or pass on to another club member upon their membership discontinuation.
 All floating docks shall be tagged with your name on it.
 The barrels for the dock must be permanently strapped in place to avoid them coming out.
 In the event a floating dock is sold and/or removed to another location, the “new owner” is responsible for complete removal of positioning/stabilization braces and/or pipes, from the shoreline or lake bottom.
 Otherwise, the lessee is always responsible for keeping his shoreline safe.
 Steel drums are prohibited in floating dock construction.